 Focus the post on answering the questions your target groups might have and link to a downloadable version of the printed content for them to read the full story and get all their questions related to the topic answered.

 If the content is considered valuable for your target groups they will not mind filling in a form to accesses the full version as a pdf.
 It doesn’t matter if the content has previously been (or still is) accessible for free somewhere else.
 Visitors tend to fill in their contact details if they find the content valuable enough.

 With a lengthy brochure, you can slice it into smaller parts, focusing on different topics.
 For each part/topic of the brochure, you can write a blog post.
 In that way, you will get a number of posts leading to the same landing page where the visitor can download the full brochure.
 You can of course also choose to create shorter pdf-versions of different parts/topics of the brochure and lead the reader of each post to different landing pages where the reader can access that specific part of the brochure.

 Various kinds of reports and studies are also perfect material to base a blog post on.
 Write a summary of the report and link to a landing page from which the reader can access the complete report.
 If the report or study looks dull and was originally an internal document, just adjust the design according to your company profile and it will shine for your readers.

 Printed company magazines

 If you have a printed company magazine, copy the articles one by one and post them to your blog.
-Voilà you will have line up of posts to schedule for the next couple of weeks on a regular basis.
-As a bonus, in a long term perspective, you will probably move the readers of the magazine from print to online and benefit from the fact that the articles are searchable in Google and will therefore attract new readers.
+Voilà you will have a line up of posts to schedule for the next couple of weeks on a regular basis.
+As a bonus, in a long-term perspective, you will probably move the readers of the magazine from print to online and benefit from the fact that the articles are searchable in Google and will, therefore, attract new readers.

 Customer service has loads of information about what questions your customers have.
 Summarise some of the most important questions and answers and create posts on the topics you have discovered as important.